 1 Now there was a certain man in the city of Caesarea, Cornelius by name, a centurion of what was called the Italian Regiment.
 2 He was a devout man, one who worshiped God with all his household; he gave much money to those in need, and he constantly prayed to God.
 3 About the ninth hour of the day, he clearly saw in a vision an angel of God coming to him.
 The angel said to him, "Cornelius!"
 4 Cornelius stared at the angel and was very frightened and said, "What is it, sir?"
 The angel said to him, "Your prayers and your gifts to the poor have gone up as a memorial offering into God's presence.
 5 Now send men to the city of Joppa to bring a man named Simon who is called Peter.
 6 He is staying with a tanner named Simon, whose house is by the seaside."
-7 When they had washed her, they laid her in an the angel who spoke to him had left, Corwho served him.
+7 When they had washed her, they laid her in an the angel who spoke to him had left, Cornelius called two of his house servants, of the Jews, was told by a holy angel of God and a devout soldier from among those to send for you to come to his house, so who served him.
 8 Cornelius told them he could listen to a message from you."
 23 all that had happened and sent them to Joppa.